 Our prices are based on the commonly accepted “OctaneBench-hour” unit: the cost of a project is based on how many OB.h are used to render it.

-A GPU with 4 NVIDIA GeForce GTX 1080 Ti cards has an OctaneBench score of 860 (score OB4).
+A GPU server with 4 GeForce RTX 2080 Ti cards has an OctaneBench score of around 1400 points (OctaneBench 2020 score).

-The cost of a project is equal to its number of OB.h multiplied by the price per OB.h which depends on the priority you choose.
+The price of a project is equal to its number of OB.h multiplied by the price per OB.h, which depends on the priority you choose.

-This can be even less depending on the discount you can get when buying a credit refill.
+This can be even less depending on the discount you can get while purchasing one of our prepaid rendering refill refill.

 The displayed price per OB.h is only an indication.
-The only reasonable way to compare render times and prices between renderfarms for a given project is to use a cost estimator like the one you will find on our web site.
+The only reasonable way to compare render times and prices between renderfarms for a given project, is to use a cost estimator.
+Like the one you will find on our web site.
 Then test in practice to render a few frames only before sending the final animation.